Minty Peterson: Storylines

-Minty Peterson first came to Albert Square at Walford in March 2002.
-He was the landlord of his troublesome tenant Janine Butcher (Charlie Brooks) and her enemy Laura Beale (Hannah Waterman), who is unimpressed with Minty's initial insensitive behavior to the point where they end up rowing on many occasions.
+Minty Peterson arrives in Albert Square in March 2002 as the landlord of Kenwyn House, where he rents bedsits to troublesome tenant Janine Butcher (Charlie Brooks), her enemy Laura Beale (Hannah Waterman) and later Pat Evans (Pam St. Clement).
+Laura clashes with Minty over his initial insensitive behavior.
 Laura soon asks the square's local hardman Phil Mitchell (Steve McFadden) to speak to Minty about his frequent demands for rent, but it soon transpires that Phil and Minty are old friends.

 In 2003, Minty begins to work for Phil whenever the latter needs a favor.
 One such matter revolves on their old gangland boss Jack Dalton (Hywel Bennett).
 Towards the end of the year, Phil requests Minty to help plant drugs at the nightclub owned by his top-dog adversary Den Watts (Leslie Grantham).
-However, the plan fails and Den along with his son Dennis Rickman (Nigel Harman) later gets revenge on Phil by setting him up for armed robbery – which results in Phil getting arrested for the crime.
+However, the plan fails, and Den, along with his son Dennis Rickman (Nigel Harman), later gets revenge on Phil by setting him up for armed robbery, which results in Phil getting arrested for the crime.
 Upon realizing that he lost the feud and would potentially face a lengthy prison sentence, Phil entrusts his sister Sam (Kim Medcalf) to look after the family business and he also entrusts Minty to look after Sam for him.
 Phil later escapes from prison and the police issue a manhunt for him.
 In order to help Sam provide Phil's escape, Minty poses as Phil and tricks the police in taking him into police custody; the deceit works as Phil escapes the country and Minty is released when the police realize that they have been fooled.